SalahEddineGhamri/TileCV/lib.typ

 /* main.typ
- * this is the main and entry-point of tailcv package */
+ * this is the main and entry-point of tilecv package */

 /* Packages */
-#import "./tailcv.typ": *
+#import "./tilecv.typ": *
 #import "./settings/default-settings.typ": config as default-config

 // expose init as configure